- benzydamine hydrochloride

 There are no or limited amount of data from the use of benzydamine in pregnant women, and animal studies are insufficient with respect to reproductive toxicity (see section 5.3).

-Difflam has no influence on the ability to drive and use machine, when it is used at the recommended dose.
+Difflam has no or negligible influence on the ability to drive and use machine, when it is used at the recommended dose.

 Within each frequency grouping, undesirable effects are presented in order of decreasing seriousness